coatsy/coding-workshop/maze/maze6.md

 * Make the ball go faster
 * Change the size of the ball

+## Add more backgrounds/mazes

+The background mazes used in the project you remixed were generated using an online maze generator.
+You could make some more.
+Instructions for making new mazes are [here](.\maze-images\README.md).

 [|< Home](../README.md)
 [<< Previous: Adding a brake](./maze4.md)